jjmontesl/cubetl/doc/guide/cubetl-quickstart.md

 ## Writing to a CSV

-Writing messages to screen in JSON format may be useful for development, but let's now transform data into CSV format so it could, for example, be read with a spreadsheet application.
+Writing messages to screen in JSON format may be useful for development, but let's now transform data into CSV format (so it can be read with a spreadsheet application).

 CubETL provides components to read and write CSV formats.
 Add the following node to the end of the process steps list: